Winter storm halts vaccine shipments to Wyoming

 “They aren’t going to send us shipments when airports may be closed or when roads are closed,” Deti said.
 “We know our shipments into the state this week from manufacturers/distributors are on hold.
 We don’t have an exact timetable for when they may arrive as that depends on roads and other travel factors.”

-Hundreds of miles of state and federal highways have been closed amid the storm, including large stretches of Interstates 25, 80 and 90.
-Portions are beginning to reopen, but slowly.
-The storm previously shut down the Denver International Airport, which reopened Monday evening.
+Hundreds of miles of state and federal highways closed amid the storm, including large stretches of Interstates 25, 80 and 90.
+It took more than three days for I-25 and I-80 to reopen.
+The storm temporarily shut down the Denver International Airport, which reopened Monday evening.

-Deti said the state will receive the missed doses when the weather clears and when roads are passable.
+Deti said earlier this week the state would receive the missed doses when the weather cleared and roads were passable.

-The state had anticipated nearly 15,000 vaccine doses to be delivered this week between all three approved manufacturers, but no vaccines have been able to make it into the state so far this week, Deti said.

 What the storm means for individual counties will depend on local health officials.

-The Casper-Natrona County Health Department has been closed the last two days.
-Spokeswoman Hailey Bloom said it hasn’t caused an issue yet, and that so far, all vaccine appointments for Monday and Tuesday have been rescheduled for later this week.
+The Casper-Natrona County Health Department closed for two days.
+Spokeswoman Hailey Bloom said earlier this week that the closures didn’t cause an issue, and vaccine appointments for Monday and Tuesday had been rescheduled for later in the week.

+In Laramie County, health officials are saving their vaccine doses for second shots as shipments are delayed.

 In Converse County, the storm forced the health department to reschedule a routine vaccination clinic for eligible residents, according to a Facebook post.